JMU Faculty International Development Grant

-One copy of the following five items should be submitted:
+One copy of the following items should be submitted:

 - Completed application form - In addition to contact information, cost estimates, and supporting signatures of department chair and dean, a brief description of 10 to 20 words is requested.
 Examples:

 - collaborative research in neurobiology as part of an exchange program with Fudan University

 - present a paper at the 22nd international conference on technology transfer

 - support travel for Polish colleagues attending a JMU-sponsored conference on economic developments in Eastern Europe

 - establish a student exchange program with the University of New South Wales

 - archival research on medieval manuscripts at the Biblioteca Nacional.